AdityaAshvin/amfoss-tasks/task 0/README.md

 > Step 4:Gave the user credentials and password
 > Step 5:Restarted the laptop and then Ubuntu was ready to be used.

-screenshot of the homescreen is attached  in the folder
+screenshot of the homescreen:
+>

 ### errors that i encountered: